 Places will be allocated in accordance with the above oversubscription criteria with

 Siblings: Children who have a sibling at the school at the time of application who will still be on roll at the time of admission.

 Going to a new school is a very important step for your child.
-Application to join Ashlyns School are dealt with by Hertfordshire County Council.
-THe information below is intended to assist you through the application and allocation process.
+Applications to join Ashlyns School are dealt with by Hertfordshire County Council.
+The information below is intended to assist you through the application and allocation process.

-Detailed information including the interative "Moving On" booklet and schools directory can be found via :
+Detailed information including the interactive "Moving On" booklet and schools directory can be found via :

 In Year Applications

 In year applications are where children wish to change school outside the usual transfer period.
 The process for applying for In Year admissions has changed and you should carefully read the information on the In Year pages using the link:

 We aim to process In Year applications within 10 working days of receipt, although at this busy time of year please allow 15 working days.

 In Year Appeals - Appeals resulting from In Year admission applications will be heard within 30 school days of the appeal being lodged.